winterland1989/stdio/README.md

 User Guide
 ----------

+On windows we have bundled libuv source, so not extra steps to be taken.

-On \*nix platform, you should install libuv library first, you can use your distribution's package manager if available, for example:
+On \*nix platforms, you should install libuv library first, you can use your distribution's package manager if available, for example:

 ```
 # on debian/ubuntu, make sure to use 1.x